 Our results confirm available macro studies: both automation and offshorability have a significantly negative impact on the hazard towards a new job.
-An increase in the RTI and offshorability index by one standard deviation is associated with a fall in the re-employment the heterogeneity parameter and leave it as a constant in the estimation.
-We do so for heterogeneity points of less than -20.
-Furthermore, in the optimization process we account for possible degenerate distributions; see also Gaure et al. (2007a) and Gaure et al. (2007b) for more details on the optimization approach.
+An increase in the RTI and offshorability index by one standard deviation is associated with a fall in the re-employment probability by 6.47% and 22% respectively.14 These effects are significant at the 1-Percent

+Gaure et al. (2007a) and Gaure et al. (2007b) for more details on the optimization approach.

-&lt;sup>12Arni et al. (2013) use a similar strategy by looking how sanctions and warnings affect subsequent employment stability and wages in Switzerland.
+12Arni et al. (2013) use a similar strategy by looking how sanctions and warnings affect subsequent employment stability and wages in Switzerland.

-&lt;sup>13Detailed results for different specifications and covariates are available upon request.
+13Detailed results for different specifications and covariates are available upon request.